All About Elevator Installers and Repairers

 The states with the most job growth for Elevator Installer or Repairer are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Oregon, Nebraska, or Idaho.
 These states have the worst job growth for this type of profession.

-Elevator Installer or Repairer Average Salary
+How Much Does an Elevator Installer or Repairer Make?

-Elevator Installers and Repairers make between $40,850 and $121,200 a year.
+The typical yearly salary for Elevator Installers and Repairers is somewhere between $40,850 and $121,200.

 Elevator Installers and Repairers who work in Nevada, Washington, or Massachusetts, make the highest salaries.